-Instead I got praise from family and friends and many well-wishers.
+Instead, I got praise from family and friends and many well-wishers.
 My ability to write grew with every book.
 I was back to writing because I loved it.
 This was the reason I wrote in the first place.
-People say they write because they want to make a living as an author or generate a part time income and this is all good.
+People say they write because they want to make a living as an author or generate a part-time income and this is all good.
 It is good to have something to work toward.
-However I am sure the main reason for writing is a pure love for what you do.
-Otherwise there would be easier ways to make money.
+However, I am sure the main reason for writing is pure love for what you do.
+Otherwise, there would be easier ways to make money.

 The first time I held a print copy of my book was momentous.
 It was something tangible.
 I had done it!
 Everything I had put into the book, was before me in my hands.

-Every author I have since published has experienced this feeling of achievement, confirmation of self-belief, a deep feeling of self-acknowledgement that ‘I finally did it!’
+Every author I have since published has experienced this feeling of achievement, confirmation of self-belief, a deep feeling of self-acknowledgment that ‘I finally did it!’
 This feeling is priceless.

 If you can relate to some or all of the fears around publishing I listed above, know that you are not alone.
 I have been there.
 We all have.
 The thing is that the writers who had the same fears formed part of the 3% who went on to publish, pulling away from the 97% who did nothing after all their hard work.

 Which statistic do you want to be in?
-The 3 % or 97%.
+3 % or 97%.

 The good news is that YOU get to make that call.